dimenerno/dimenerno.github.io/_posts/2025-02-09-godel-lucas-penrose-en.md

 > - **First Theorem.** There exists a proposition that is true but unprovable in $F$.
 > - **Second Theorem.** The consistency of $F$ is an instance of the First Theorem.

-Incidentally, whilst the incompleteness theorem traditionally targets Peano arithmetic, the incompleteness theorem also holds for weaker arithmetic systems, including Robinson arithmetic.
+Incidentally, while the incompleteness theorem traditionally targets Peano arithmetic, the incompleteness theorem also holds for weaker arithmetic systems, including Robinson arithmetic.

 #### 1.1.1.
 First Claim